COSD-PANDA/datasd/README.md

 ## Installation

 To install you need [Node.js][nodejs] (`>0.10.0`) and [Ruby][rubylang] (`> 1.9`)
 for Jekyll.

 ## Usage

 #### `gulp`

 The default task, this will automatically compile and open the site in your browser.
-A watch task runs in the background and detects when any files change, recompiles them if nessecary and updates your browser with BrowserSync.
+A watch task runs in the background and detects when any files change, recompiles them if necessary and updates your browser with BrowserSync.

 #### `gulp build`